Ghomist/Bingo/README.md

 ## Commands

 - `/bingo`<br>
   Main command of this plugin.
-You can use this command for getting some information.
+You can use this command for more information.
 - `/bingo setup [allcollect]|[shareinventory]`<br>
   Set up a new bingo game.
 Type in mode(s) after the command, **allcollect** and **shareinventory** is alternative.<br>
   **allcollect**: the game will be finished only when all the items on map was collected or when someone use /bingo shutdown<br>
   **shareinventory**: every player in game shares the same bingo card, which means you cannot finish a slot that someone else has finished.
 - `/bingo join [red|blue|yellow|green]`<br>
-  Join a team named after colours, which are supposed in Minecraft especially.
+  Join a team named after colours, which are supported in Minecraft especially.
 - `/bingo start`<br>
   Start the bingo game.
 This will remove all players' advancements as well as their potion effects, but give some boost equipment or effects.
 - `/bingo check <player-name>`<br>